 Cherry Vanilla Pale Ale Party Cake

-- In the bowl of a stand mixer, beat the butter and both sugars until well combined, light and fluffy, about 5 minutes.
+- In a bowl of a stand mixer, beat the butter and sugar and honey until well combined.

-- Bake at 325 until golden brown, 30-35 minutes.
-Remove from oven, allow to cool completely.
+- Bake at 325°F until light golden brown, 23–26 minutes.
+Remove from the oven and allow to cool completely.

 - Stir together the cornstarch and sugar in a saucepan.
 Stir in ½ cup pale ale until dissolved, stir in the cherries.
 Simmer over medium high heat until cherries have started to break down and sauce has thickened, about 15 minutes.

 - Pour the cherries over the cake in an even layer.
 Chill until set, about 1 hour.